Battery0/CV/README.md

 * Led lessons learned exercise with project team in conjunction with risk management

-**Freelance Visual Effects (VFX) Artist - Various Companies** (January 2007 - December 2012)
-_3D Digital Artist (Generalist)_
+**Freelance Visual Effects (VFX) Artist - Various Companies** (January 2011 - December 2012) London, UK _3D Digital Artist (Generalist)_

-Freelance 3D Artist working on a number of high profile projects within broadcast, documentary and corporate sectors.
-Key clients and projects included: BBC's 'Generation Earth', Sky's 'David Attenborough's Kingdom of Plants 3D', and The History Channels 'Mankind the Story of Us' and 'World War 2 from Space'.
+Freelance 3D Artist creating visual effects for high profile projects within broadcast and film.
+Key projects included BBC's 'Generation Earth', Sky's 'David Attenborough's Kingdom of Plants 3D', and The History Channels 'Mankind: the Story of Us'.

 Main responsibilities included:
-- Working directly with client directors, internal VFX supervisor and production teams
+- Working directly with client directors, internal VFX supervisor and production teams to realise the director's creative vision for the project
-- Creation and rendering of photo realistic 3D assets, environments and shots that included: 3D modelling, texturing, sculpting, shading, lighting and rendering of assets and environments
+- Creation and rendering of photo realistic 3D assets, environments and shots encompassing 3D modelling, texturing, sculpting, shading, and lighting of assets and environments
-* Leadership and collaboration of multi-disciplinary teams and mentoring of junior artists
+* Collaborative leadership of multi-disciplinary teams and mentoring of junior artists
-* Technical problem solving
+* Technical problem solving to address challenges with 3D rendoring and modelling
-* Meeting internal and external deadlines
-* Meeting and exceeding client requirements
+* Managing shot workload in order to meet deadlines and exceed client requirements
+* Continual self-led development of 3D skills to keep pace with changing technologies

-**Moving Picture Company (MPC)** (July 2008 - November 2010)
-_3D Digital Artist - Generalist_
+**Moving Picture Company (MPC)** (July 2008 - November 2010) London, UK _3D Digital Artist - Generalist_

-Working within MPCs commercial and film departments to build high quality 3D assets for key clients including Philips, SyFy Channel, Cadburys and Walt Disney Pictures.
-Projects included Philips Senso Touch, Cadburys 'Spots vs Stripes' for the London Olympics, G.I.
-Joe: The Rise of Cobra and Prince of Persia: The Sands of Time.
-Selected for MPCs 'Operators Course' to gain deeper understanding of commercial workflows.
+Junior 3D Artist within the MPC commercial and film departments, building high quality 3D assets for client projects, including Cadburys 'Spots vs Stripes' London Olympics ad campaign, Paramount Pictures _G.I.
+Joe: The Rise of Cobra_, and Walt Disney Studios _Prince of Persia: The Sands of Time_.

 Main responsibilities included:
+* Collaborating with clients to produce previsualisation of options for potential shot direction
-* Modelling and texturing of 3D assets
+* Modelling and texturing of film and broadcast visual effects 3D assets
-* Previsualisation
-* Meeting critical client deadlines for airing of commercials and films.
+* Managing assigned workload in order to meet critical client deadlines for airing of commercials and films
+* Working within teams of 3D artists to complete complex visual effects design projects

-**Electronic Arts** (December 2007 - June 2008)
+**Electronic Arts** (December 2007 - June 2008) Chertsey, UK
 _QA Tester_

-Working in the Quality Assurance department at Electronic Arts for the Nintendo GameCube and Xbox 360 systems to find, reproduce and document software bugs in AAA titles, including: Harry Potter, Fifa, James Bond and Battlefield 2: Modern Combat.
+Games development quality assurance tester for Electronic Arts, focusing on the Nintendo GameCube and Xbox 360.
+QA testing included AAA games within well-known franchises of _Harry Potter_, _FIFA_, _James Bond_, and _Battlefield_.

 Main responsibilities included:
-* Finding, reproducing and documenting software bugs for the software development team to debug
+* Finding, reproducing, and documenting software issues and raising to the development team for technical de-bugging
-* Maintaining and updating software bug database
+* Maintaining and updating identified issues wihin software bug database for management of version control
-* Validating required legal information was displayed in game
+* Validating correct inclusion of publsher and games studio legally required imagery and wording within title credits

 ## Skills